LMDevops/mamz-ultimate-terraform/docs/sada_faqs.md

-# Frequently encountered scenarios and questions
+# Frequently encountered scenarios and questions (SADA ONLY)

 ## Walkthrough videos
   - [Part 1 - Structure](https://www.loom.com/share/405a2965229543f2a974e039a2a5f312?sharedAppSource=team_library)